 Road and Bridge District #3, under the supervision of Commissioner John Wiley Price, is responsible for the maintenance, improvement and construction of roads in the central and southeast portions of the County.
 Presently, District #3 maintains approximately 113 miles of County road and participates in numerous joint road projects and fully reimbursed contract work with area municipalities.

-• The FY2016 Road and Bridge District #3 Budget reflects the addition of one (1) Road & Bridge Crew Member.
+- The FY2018 Road and Bridge District #3 Budget reflects the continuation of service levels. - The FY2017 Road and Bridge District #3 Budget reflects the addition of one (1) Road & Bridge Crew Member.